CITY COUNCIL STUDY SESSION - FEBRUARY 24TH

 -

-The City is exploring the possibility of creating a new downtown park at the existing Parking Plaza 1 and part of Parking Plaza 2 to provide more green-space, support community gathering and enhance the vibrancy of the downtown core.
+The City is exploring the possibility of creating a new downtown park and parking improvements on the existing Plaza 1, Plaza 2, and/or Plaza 3 to increase green space, support community gathering, and enhance the vibrancy of the downtown core while also providing replacement parking.

 -